bogardpd/javascript_jquery_tutorial/README.md

-# Javascript & JQuery Tutorial
+# Javascript & jQuery Tutorial

 This repository contains example code from _Javascript & JQuery_ by Jon Duckett.